In this post:

 Certainly someone wanting to break free from sexually addictive patterns must take steps toward purity.
 After all, pure is the opposite of impure.
-However, these steps are not toward a purity that we can conjure up within ourselves.
-Remember, there isn't a righteous man on earth who does good and never sins.
+However, these steps are not toward a purity that we can conjure up within ourselves, or maintain perfectly.
+Remember, there isn't a righteous person on earth who does good and never sins.
 Therefore, purity must come from the only One who is pure: Jesus.

 Therefore, preparing your minds for action, and being sober-minded, set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.
 As obedient children, do not be conformed to the passions of your former ignorance, but as he who called you is holy, you also be holy in all your conduct, since it is written, “You shall be holy, for I am holy.”
 (1 Pet.
 1:13-16)